How to Be a Submissive Wife: 10 Powerful Signs to Know

 Managing household responsibilities and family emotional wellbeing often falls strongly on her shoulders.
 She may take initiative in creating a welcoming atmosphere, managing daily chores, and nurturing family relationships.

-8. Low Self-Esteem or Lack of Assertiveness
+8. You Struggle With Low Confidence or Assertiveness

 Sometimes submissiveness comes with low self-esteem, where the wife hesitates to assert her own needs or opinions, feeling less confident about her worth or decision-making capabilities.